Devil pact British teen found guilty of murdering sisters in bid to win lottery

-LONDON (Reuters) - A British teenager was found guilty on Tuesday of murdering two sisters as part of a demonic pact to sacrifice six women every six months in order to win the Mega Millions Super Jackpot lottery, a pledge police believe he intended to honour.
+LONDON (Reuters) -A British teenager was found guilty on Tuesday of murdering two sisters, as part of a pact he believed he had made with demonic forces to kill at least six women every six months in exchange for a future lottery win.

 Danyal Hussein, now 19, stabbed to death Bibaa Henry, 46, and Nicole Smallman, 27, in a savage attack in a country park in northwest London in June last year after they had celebrated Henry’s birthday with friends, police said.